EEG Outcomes From Cognitive Behavioural Therapy for Psychosis (EPIC)

 Time Frame: Change from Baseline to Follow-up (6 months post treatment)

-A commonly used experimental task associated with cognitive processing biases in psychosis.
-The PDST gives measure of both how positive and negative a person views themselves, and how tightly held these beliefs are based on the clustering of the ratings.
+The PDST is an experimental task associated with cognitive processing biases in psychosis.
+It gives measure of both how positive and negative a person views themselves, and how tightly held these beliefs are based on the clustering of the ratings.
+Participants would place adjectives on the grid based on self-descriptiveness and valence, while responses ranging from "not at all like me" to "very much like me" and "very negative" to "very positive".
+Smaller interstimulus distances among negative self-relevant adjectives and greater interstimulus distances among positive self-relevant adjectives would indicate more negative biases about selves.

 Change from Baseline to Follow-up (6 months post treatment)